downquark7/resume-builder/README.md

 - Each .txt data file is shortened to up to 5 bullets relevant to the job.
 - A YAML resume matching yamlresume schema is produced, with instruction to reorder and trim to fit.
 - Prompts used for each stage live at resume_builder/prompts/text/*.txt.
+- Important: The final YAML 'skills' section is restricted to only the items present in your data/skills.txt (as selected by the shorten step).
+The pipeline includes both prompt-level instructions and a post-processing safeguard to prevent adding skills you don't have.

 ## Configuration